jbirddog/blue/README.md

 1. Print error messages to disambiguate exit status
 1. Expand BlueVM data at start of code buffer to 256 bytes
 1. If the host has not set an opcode handler, can bypass push/popping the opcode entry
+1. If the host has not set an invalid opcode handler, can bypass push/popping the opcode
 1. See about improving data_stack_push/pop